kubetrail/microbit/README.md

 ```

 ## usage
+Different actions, such as display, buzzer and temperature readout, are performed
+asynchronously and tied together using `context`.
+These `context` values are
+cancelled on events such as button press.

+### display patterns and buzzer
 Example code below displays three different patterns on LED matrix along
 with buzzer buzzing at different tones that change on button press.
 ```go